Immunovant Inc. (IMVT) Shares Soar Above 1-Year High

-The stock of Immunovant Inc. (NASDAQ: IMVT) has increased by 6.80 when compared to last closing price of 18.10.Despite this, the company has seen a gain of 2.88% in its stock price over the last five trading days.
+The stock of Immunovant Inc. (NASDAQ: IMVT) has increased by 13.34 when compared to last closing price of 21.21.Despite this, the company has seen a gain of 30.58% in its stock price over the last five trading days.

 Is It Worth Investing in Immunovant Inc. (NASDAQ: IMVT) Right Now?